 Invisible and innumerable, plastic wastes polluting oceans spread on such a extend that we are talking about a “seventh continent”.
-10% of the 280 million tons of plastic produced each year end up in the oceans.
+8 million tons of plastic produced each year end up in the oceans.
 The plastic consumption is only increasing, as well as the waste production.
 The seventh continent is growing up every day.

 A new continent made of plastic wastes

 Oceans are saturated with plastic wastes as we’ve already reported in this article.
 They are directly thrown every day in the seas, or end up there through rivers or sewers.
 Plastics are definitely one of the main water pollution source.
 90% of wastes dumped in the seas are made of plastic.

 They are then carried away by marine currents and they massively agglutinate in particular areas : the oceanic gyres in North Pacific and North Atlantic.
 These are massive whirlpools triggered by the encounter of marine currents.
 Wastes are thus “trapped” and form huge extents of plastic in the sea, wide enough to be compared to a continent.

 This new continent -the seventh- is invisible because the wastes are mainly small and float under the water surface.
 Such as an iceberg, his immersed part is way bigger than his emerged part.

 It’s actually a true pollution “soup” made of 5000 billions, 150 million tons, of plastic pieces.
 According to estimates, if we brought together all of the plastic debris of the seventh continent, its size would exceed the surface of all the oceans.

 It has been identified in the end of the 90s by an American skipper in the north of the Pacific Ocean.
 He spotted plastic wastes patches drifting on the water.
 In 2010, a similar discovery is made in the Atlantic North.
 Today, this pollution doesn’t spare any places on the planet.
 Plastic wastes are found on small inhabited islands in the Pacific, and even in the Arctic pack ice.